Mathématique: Chapter 52

 “Jackson,” Young said.

-“Hey,” Jackson replied, practically vibrating with something he couldn’t wait to spill.
+“Hey.”
+Jackson was vibrating with something he couldn’t wait to spill.
 “We have a lead on Vala.
 Not far.
 A few hours from here.
 We’re leaving now.”

 “Great.”
-Young tried to muster some genuine enthusiasm out of the sludge in his head.
+Young tried to muster some real enthusiasm from the sludge in his head.

 “I think this is it.
 I think this is the one.
-A local detective picked up an unidentified woman who took down two guys trying to hold up a diner.
-She goes by Val—and there’s a picture.
+A local detective picked up an unidentified woman who took down two men trying to hold up a diner.
+She goes by Val.
+There’s a picture.
 It’s her.
 It’s her.
 It’s definitely her.
 I mean, it’s her.
 I think it’s her?
 I’m pretty sure it’s her.
-It’s her.
+It’s her!
 It’s gotta be.”

 Young shot his front door a look of skeptical optimism.
 “Hope so, Jackson.”

-The man made a strangled, exasperated sound.
+The man made a strangled sound.
 “It’s DANIEL.”
 And with that, Jackson hung up on him.

 “What?
 God damn he’s speedy,” Mitchell said.
-“I think he likes you better than me.”
+“I think he likes you better than me.
+Hurts my feelings a little bit.”

 “I feel like I’m on your team,” Young said.
 “Why are you guys calling me?”